UE4SS/UE4SS/Guides/FullInstallationGuide.md

-⚠ This guide is for UE4SS 1.1+, it is not compatible with UE4SS 1.0.
+⚠ This guide is for UE4SS 1.1+, it is not compatible with UE4SS 1.0
-You will have to wait until 1.1 comes out to make use of this guide.

 # Full installation guide